otisdog8/cse15l-lab-reports/lab3.md

 ## Part 2

-These outputs are getting a little long, so for part 2, I chose to use the -o option which makes grep print only the parts of the file (or input) that match the pattern.
+The output for the first example got a little long, so for part 2, I chose to use the -o option which makes grep print only the parts of the file (or input) that match the pattern.
 I combine this with the -n option which prints the line number of a match, so I know where to look in the file.
 What's notable is this can be used with wc to count the number of times a pattern occurs in a given input or file.
 I found this option on the manpage.

 ### Example 1